Daniel R. Jenky: Early life and education

-Daniel Jenky was born on March 3, 1947, in Chicago, Illinois, and attended St. Laurence High School, under the direction of the Irish Christian Brothers.
+Daniel Jenky was born on March 3, 1947, in Chicago, Illinois, and attended St. Laurence High School in Burbank, Illinois.
 He entered the University of Notre Dame in 1965, and the novitiate of the Congregation of Holy Cross at Bennington, Vermont in 1966.
 In 1970, Jenky obtained a Bachelor of History degree from Notre Dame.
-In 1973, Jenky made his profession as member of the Congregation of Holy Cross, the same year in which he earned his Master of Theology degree and received his diaconate.
+In 1973, he made his profession as member of the Congregation of Holy Cross.
+That same year, he earned his Master of Theology degree and received his diaconate.

 Ordination and ministry

 Jenky was ordained to the priesthood for the Congregation of Holy Cross on April 6, 1974.
 He then taught social studies and religion at Bourgade Catholic High School in Phoenix, Arizona.
-In 1975, Jenky returned to Notre Dame and became the rector of Dillon Hall, the director of campus ministry, and the rector of Sacred Heart Church, teaching courses as well.
+In 1975, Jenky returned to Notre Dame to become the rector of Dillon Hall, the director of campus ministry, and the rector of Sacred Heart Church, teaching courses as well.
 In 1985, Jenky became superior of the Holy Cross priests and brothers at Notre Dame.